First Aid & Defibrillators

 First Aid

-At some point every club will be faced with an injury requiring first aid, planning ahead will go a long way to improving how well your club responds.
-It is very easy to become complacent if your club has been relatively incident free but having multiple people at your club capable and trained in first aid will make a difference.
+At some point every club will be faced with an injury requiring first aid.
+Planning ahead will go a long way to improving how well your club responds.

-Having multiple people trained at your club in first aid or as Sports Trainers improves the standard of care you can provide to your club members and provides flexibility when people are away, so you are not reliant on just 1-2 people.
-It also increases your confidence as a club to respond effectively to injuries and medical incidents.
-In addition, it can reduce costs, by training your own club members you can reduce the need to pay for external providers.
+Having multiple people trained in first aid or as a Sports Trainer improves the standard of care which can be provided and provides flexibility when people are away, so you are not reliant on just 1-2 people.
+It enables your club to respond effectively to injuries and incidents, and by training your own club first aiders helps to reduce the need to pay for external providers.

 Injury Reporting

-If you have been injured contact your club regarding the process for reporting and recording your injury.
-Clubs should use an injury report form for recording participant injuries.
-A record of all injuries should be retained by clubs for insurance reference purposes.
+Clubs should use an injury report form or reporting process for recording participant injuries.
+A record of all injuries should be retained by clubs for insurance purposes.
+Contact your club to check whether your club or association has an injury reporting form or an online reporting process.

 When to Call an Ambulance – Triple Zero (000)

-In urgent medical situations it is most important that you ring Triple Zero (000) and ask for AMBULANCE.
+In urgent medical situations ring Triple Zero (000) and ask for AMBULANCE.
 Do not panic or drive to hospital yourself.
-People driving themselves to hospital in urgent medical situations have often come to grief, not only risking further injury to themselves, but also to everyone else on the road.
+People driving themselves to hospital in urgent medical situations can risk further injury to themselves and accidents involving other road users.

 Examples of medical emergencies: